-1) Nanoparticles and nanocomposites (no.1), nanocoatings (no.2), nanocatalysts (no.3), bioremediatiams (no.5) biological and wastewater treatments (no. 6) technologies are more attractive from the aspect of improvement in customer and society welfare.
+1) Nanoparticles and nanocomposites (no.1), nanocoatings (no.2), nanocatalysts (no.3), bioremediatiams (no.5) and biological wastewater treatments (no. 6) technologies are more attractive from the of aspect improvement in customer and society welfare.

 - Nanoparticles and nanocomposites (no.1), nanocoatings (no.2), nanocatalysts (no.3) are highly attractive from the aspect of the effect on developing local, regional and international markets. - Regarding the compliance with the allocated budget in research, technology and production, all membrane technologies have a better position than nano and bio technologies (Nos.
-11 to 14). - IPI has not improved in new technologies patents. - 5) About the appropriateness of technology in comparison with technological national priorities and competitive technologies, nanoparticles (no.1), and nanocomposites nanocoatings (no.2), nanocatalysts (no.3) have more attractiveness.
+11 to 14). - IPI has not improved in new technologies patents. - 5) About appropriateness the of in technology comparison with technological national priorities and competitive technologies, nanoparticles nanocomposites and (no.1), nanocoatings nanocatalysts (no.2), (no.3) have more attractiveness.